Understory

 Somewhere something in them grieves

-For photosynthesis, and youth—
+For yellow, photosynthesis, and youth –

-The shaking quiet of the stem,
+The quivering summer of the stem,

 The silent odor of the soils,